 - Press Windows Key + S and enter sound.
 Choose Sound from the menu.

-- Now locate your microphone, right click it and choose Enable from the menu.
+- Now locate your microphone, right-click it, and choose Enable from the menu.

 - Click on Apply and OK to save changes.

 Some users are also suggesting to deactivate and reactivate your microphone to fix this problem.
 To do that, open the Sound window and go to the Recording tab.

-Solution 4 – Use the sound troubleshooter
+5. Use the sound troubleshooter